Palette

 Two colors with the same name but different values are invalid and can not coexist in a same

-name (str) – Name to be assigned to the new color.
+index (str) – Name or integer index of the new color.

 color (ColorBase | str | tuple) – The value of the color to be created.
 Can be an instance of any